-As of October 31, 2020, the Authority has made payments totaling \$200 million to satisfy the City 421-A fund obligation.
-In addition, the Authority has provided from operations a total of \$256.2 million against the \$261 million City pay-as-you-go capital fund obligation, which includes the current year provision of \$44.7 million charged to nonoperating expenses for the year ended October 31, 2020.
+The Authority met the \$400 million obligation.
+Additionally, the Authority made payments totaling \$200 million to satisfy the City 421-A fund obligation.
+The remaining \$261 million distribution to the City payas-you-go capital fund was completed with the current year's provision of \$2.0 million, which was charged to nonoperating expenses for the year ended October 31, 2021.
+The excess will then be accumulated in accordance with the Settlement Agreement.

-(15) Rents and Other Receivables
+(15) (A) Rents and Other Receivables